neuralchen/SimSwap/README.md

 **Our method can realize **arbitrary face swapping** on images and videos with **one single trained model**.**

-***The training and forwarding code is for academic use only, do not use the code for legal and ethical violations.***

-***In the event of violation of the legal and ethical requirements of the user's country or region, this code repository is exempt from liability***

 Training and test code are now available!
 [ <a href="https://colab.research.google.com/github/neuralchen/SimSwap/blob/main/train.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="google colab logo"></a>](https://colab.research.google.com/github/neuralchen/SimSwap/blob/main/train.ipynb)